Religions teach compassion for animals—yet animals suffer daily in their name.

 Daoism

-Each being has a point of view
+Animals have a point of view

 No species has any special status.
 Humans are to foster all life, live simply, and avoid dominating or interfering with nature or with the lives of other living beings, yet some Daoists exploit animal bodies as offerings.